The go-ipfs config file is a JSON document located at $IPFS_PATH/config. It

 public internet (e.g., it’s not behind a firewall).

-To force a specific DHT mode, client or server, set Routing.Type
+To force a specific DHT mode, client or server, set Routing.Type to

-respectively.
+dhtclient or dhtserver respectively.
 Please do not set this to dhtserver

 unless you’re sure your node is reachable from the public network.